 Rehoboam King of Judah

-25 In the fifth year of King Rehoboam, Shishak king of Egypt attacked Jerusalem.
-26 He carried off the treasures of the temple of the LORD and the treasures of the royal palace.
-He took everything, including all the gold shields Solomon had made.
-27 So King Rehoboam made bronze shields to replace them and assigned these to the commanders of the guard on duty at the entrance to the royal palace.
-28Whenever the king went to the LORD’s temple, the guards bore the shields, and afterward they returned them to the guardroom.
+25 As a result, during the fifth year of the reign of King Rehoboam, King Shishak of Egypt invaded and attacked Jerusalem.
+26 He stripped the LORD’s Temple and the royal palace of their treasures.
+He took everything, even the gold shields that Solomon had made.
+27 King Rehoboam made shields out of bronze to take their place, and then committed them to the care and custody of the commanders of those who guarded the entrance to the royal palace.
+28 Whenever the king entered the LORD’s Temple, the guards would carry them to and from the guard’s quarters.

 1 Kings 14:21-31